 - create archival data records and publish your data if required.

 A research data management plan (RDMP) establishes a link between the project you are working on (even if informal) and your research data.
-Only the Data Manager (DM) and First Named Chief Investigator (FNCI) can edit the record, and it can only be viewed by UTS collaborators that are listed as Contributors.
+It’s a way to tell UTS how you want the data to be managed—for example, who can access it, how long it should be kept and what should happen to it afterwards.
+Only the Data Manager and First Named Chief Investigator (FNCI) can edit an RDMP, and it can only be viewed by UTS collaborators that are listed as Contributors.

 While Stash is designed to facilitate data records, it is not designed to store your data.
 For this, we recommend looking at the available work spaces to determine which data storage solution is best for you.